jhk199/HW1/README.md

 2. A river crossing problem is defined in RiverCrossing.py.
 Make sure you understand both the RiverCrossingProblem and RiverCrossingState classes.
 a.
 How is the start state represented in `RiverCrossingProblem`?
 What about the goal state?
 (Don’t overthink these)
+    Everyone on left bank is start, everyone on right is goal state
 b.
 What are the available actions for a `RiverCrossingState`?
 c.
 What parts of a state-space problem (as defined in the P&M textbook) are missing?